klaxa/mkvserver_mk2/Readme.md

 Dependencies
 ------------

-- very recent ffmpeg libraries (some bugs in ffmpeg were found while writing this project) In fact so recent that you actually have to patch the current ffmpeg git-master and build from source.
-(As of 14th April 2017)
+- recent ffmpeg libraries

-git-format patches are in the "patches/" directory.
+(optional) git-format patches are in the "patches/" directory.

 Todo